Healthlane-Technologies/Zango/Setup.md

-# Installing Zelthy: Manual Process
+# Installing ZCore: Manual Process

-To get started with Zelthy, you will need to install it using the Python package manager, pip.
+To get started with ZCore, you will need to install it using the Python package manager, pip.

 Please ensure you have Python and pip installed on your system.
 If you haven't installed them yet, you can find Python installation instructions [here](https://www.python.org/downloads/) and pip installation instructions [here](https://pip.pypa.io/en/stable/installation/).

-Once Python and pip are installed, you can create virtual environment in which zelthy will be installed.
+Once Python and pip are installed, you can create virtual environment in which zcore will be installed.

 Now you are ready to create and activate the virtual environment by running the following command in your terminal or command prompt